iewaij/data-analytics-bank-marketing/docs/content/08_neural_network.md

 Activation functions are mathematical equations attached to each neuron in the network and they determine the output of the learning model, the accuracy and the computational efficiency of training the model.

-With the use of Non-linear activation function, we are able to create complex mapping between the network's inputs and outputs which are essential for learning and modeling complex data.
+With the use of Non-linear activation function, we can create a complex mapping between the network's inputs and outputs which are essential for learning and modelling complex data.

 ## GridSearch